sleak-lbl/weekly-emails/items/nug.md

 Our September meeting is **this Thursday, 16 December, at 11am** (Pacific time), at <https://lbnl.zoom.us/j/285479463>.
 Our topic-of-the-month is **Preparing for AY22**.
-The NERSC 2021 Allocation Year (AY21) ends at 7 a.m.
-Pacific Time on Wednesday, January 19, 2022.
-Cori and Perlmutter will be unavailable from 7 a.m. to 8 p.m. on that day, and AY22 will begin.
+The NERSC 2021 Allocation Year (AY21) ends at 7 am Pacific Time on Wednesday, January 19, 2022.
+Cori and Perlmutter will be unavailable from 7 am to 8 pm on that day, and AY22 will begin.
 Today Helen He from NERSC's User Engagement Group will join us to walk through what you need to know for the AY transition.

 Our agenda for December is: